fuse-box/fuse-box/docs/builtin-plugins.md

 ### Head injection

-CSSPlugin automatically appends your script into the HEAD by default.
-You can override it by setting `{inject : false}`
+CSSPlugin automatically appends css styles or stylesheets into the HEAD by default as in the above example.
+You can override this behavior by setting `{inject : false}`

 ```js
 plugins : [